Motivating Employees After Business Changes

 6. Demonstrate Support

 Whether your working culture is one that clamps down on mistakes and penalizes error or a more tolerant one that espouses mistakes as learning opportunities, your staff need to understand the kind and levels of support they can expect.
-Motivation practice and relationship building often falter because staff do not feel they are receiving adequate support.
+Motivation practice and relationship building often falter because the staff does not feel they are receiving adequate support.

 7. Be Wary of Cash Incentives